ajaydinakar/Tricks-and-Hacks/servers/Install_Start_HttpServer_usingNPM.md

-//installing http server using the npm npm install -g http-server
+#installing http server using the npm
+npm install -g http-server

 //Starting the http server